perdoruesi-xi/qwerty/README.md

 Add Ons

-Several add-ons are available that adjust the project structure to add support for things like i18n, code metrics, Heroku, etc. Run ```hoboken``` help from the command line for a complete list.
+Several add-ons are available that adjust the project structure to add support for things like i18n, code metrics, Heroku, etc. Run ```hoboken``` from the command line for a complete list as help.

 ## Getting Started

-Run the bundle command
+Run the bundle command:

 ```bundle install```